 The goal of the program is to make it easier for the highest impacted homeowners surrounding Midway to talk on the phone, watch TV, listen to music, sleep, or have a conversation in their own homes.
 By properly sound-insulating these homes, homeowners not only gain a quieter interior, but may also benefit from long-lasting improvements and increased efficiency in their heating and cooling systems.
 Should your home become eligible for the program, you will receive a letter from the CDA inviting you to an informational briefing.

-To date, 10,173 homes near Midway have been sound-insulated.
+To date, 10,175 homes near Midway have been sound-insulated at a cost of more than $228 million.

 Sound Insulating Your Home Handbook